-- Personal Statement As part of the application process, a statement of the student's interest should be submitted. - Resume/CV Email a current resume or CV with references to The Graduate School at gradadmissions@hbu.edu.
-Master of Science in Human Resources Management: - Personal Statement As part of the application process, a statement of the student's interest should be submitted. - Resume/CV Email a current resume or CV with references to The Graduate School at gradadmissions@hbu.edu. - Foundation Requirements To earn a graduate business degree, 36-48 semester hours are required, depending on previous academic work.
-See degree plan for more details. - (Students are required to the take the Peregrine Assessment before registration, but it is not factored into admission decisions.)
+- Personal Statement Applicants should submit a personal statement, between 300 and 500 words, sharing their desire to attend The HBU Graduate School and how they feel a degree from HBU will assist them in their academic and professional careers. - Resume/CV Email a current resume or CV with references to The Graduate School at gradadmissions@hbu.edu.
+Master of Science in Human Resources Management: - Personal Statement Applicants should submit a personal statement, between 300 and 500 words, sharing their desire to attend The HBU Graduate School and how they feel a degree from HBU will assist them in their academic and professional careers. - Resume/CV Email a current resume or CV with references to The Graduate School at gradadmissions@hbu.edu. - Foundation Requirements To earn a graduate business degree, 36-48 semester hours are required, depending on previous academic work.
+See degree plan for more details. - Peregrine Assessment Applicants are required to complete the Peregrine Assessment prior to registration but it is not factored into admission decisions.
 Master of Science in Kinesiology - Sport Management: Fall and Spring admission only - References Applicants must provide contact information for two (2) references on their application.
 References must be professional or academic contacts.
-Friends and family members should not be listed as references. - Resume/CV Email a current resume or CV to The Graduate School at gradadmissions@hbu.edu. - Interview An interview may be required Master of Science in Management and Entrepreneurship: - Personal Statement As part of the application process, a statement of the student's interest should be submitted. - Resume/CV Email a current resume or CV with references to The Graduate School at gradadmissions@hbu.edu.
+Friends and family members should not be listed as references. - Resume/CV Email a current resume or CV to The Graduate School at gradadmissions@hbu.edu. - Interview An interview may be required.

+Master of Science in Management and Entrepreneurship: - Personal Statement Applicants should submit a personal statement, between 300 and 500 words, sharing their desire to attend The HBU Graduate School and how they feel a degree from HBU will assist them in their academic and professional careers. - Resume/CV Email a current resume or CV with references to The Graduate School at gradadmissions@hbu.edu.
 Master of Science in Nursing:

-- A Bachelor's degree in Nursing from an accredited school of nursing in the United States - Current RN license in good standing in state or country where clinical or practicum coursework is completed - A Texas resident - Resume/CV Email a current resume or CV to The Graduate School at gradadmissions@hbu.edu identifying appropriate objective related to graduate education - Interview An admission interview may be required with MSN or Track Director Alternative Certification Program:
+- A Bachelor's degree in Nursing from an accredited school of nursing in the United States. - Current RN license in good standing in state or country where clinical or practicum coursework is completed. - Applicants must be a Texas resident. - Resume/CV Email a current resume or CV to The Graduate School at gradadmissions@hbu.edu identifying appropriate objective related to graduate education. - Interview An admission interview may be required with MSN or Track Director.
+Certifications/Certificates Alternative Certification Program: